Deba-yan/edusheduler/README.md

 A robust web application designed to help educational institutions generate optimal, conflict-free weekly class timetables.
 Powered by advanced Graph Theory, EduScheduler transforms a simple text dataset into a comprehensive, exportable schedule in seconds.

-*You may think why the logo contain july 17 because it is done on that day 😊*
+*You may think why the logo contain july 17 because it is done on that day 😊 (in mobile) *
 ---

 ## ✨ Overview